-By setting the game's region value to 0x9y, with 'y' being the actual region's number, the game will put itself into an unused (and unfinished!) wide screen mode.
-This mode existed in both of 3rd Strike's predecessors (even though New Generation's was unused), so it's likely a leftover from those two games.
+By setting the game's region value to 0x9y, with 'y' being the actual region's number, the game will put itself into an unused and unfinished widescreen mode.
+This mode existed in both of 3rd Strike's predecessors (though it was unused in New Generation), so it's likely a leftover from those two games.

 Graphics and gameplay-wise, any sprites that were made with the normal screen size in mind (like the background to the character select screen) are still placed directly in the middle of the screen.
 Stage elements, like trees, tend to break, as parts of them will unload after they're passed.
 Characters start off in normal places.
 The invisible walls that stop players from moving too far away from each other during gameplay are still in the same places, unlike the past games.

 Select Gill by setting $2011387 to 00 to find these unused displays in the Super Arts selection.
 The third spot, which is supposed to be Seraphic Wing, is simply blank except for the III marker.
 Regardless of which one is selected, all three Super Arts will be usable.

 Announcer: You need to practice more!

 Most likely meant for when you did badly during the "Parry the Ball" bonus stage.

 Was meant for the Continue screen, similar to the one in Marvel vs. Capcom 2.

 Infinite announcing that one of your supers is ready, it was replaced by the "L-Let's go!" sample.

 Alex: I'm ready.: